 3. Another special area or thematic exam

-Religion and Literature studies the interactions of the religions with cultural forms and practices, with particular reference to art.
+Religion, Literature, and visual Culture studies the interactions of the religions with cultural forms and practices, with particular reference to art.
 It pursues this study utilizing the tools of poetics, aesthetics, and theories of interpretation to understand both the ways that the religions harness the human imagination, and the ways that the human recourse to imaginative expression often – some would say always – engages religion.
-Although this phenomenon is arguably concurrent with all of human history, the academic enterprise of Religion and Literature is by comparison young.
+Although this phenomenon is arguably concurrent with all of human history, the academic enterprise of Religion, Literature, and Visual Culture is by comparison young.
 It took its initial explicit form in response to the conviction, articulated most forcefully by Paul Tillich in the mid-twentieth century, that in order to understand religion we must engage our “cultural condition.”
 In its relatively short life the field has witnessed the more widely recognized shifts in the study of religion that had their advent just as Tillich’s own remarkable career was concluding, and the field has since aimed toward more self-conscious engagements with comparison (both within a culture and across cultures) and with history.
 We recognize the texts and artifacts we study to be both more knowingly pluralistic, and often more intentionally eclectic, than had been assumed.
 We aim to address the pressure this exerts on conventional rubrics of cultural study such as nation, language, “high art” and – not incidentally –the self-proclaimed provenances of the religions.
 As a consequence a comparative frame of reference, both within a culture and across cultures, has become essential.
 This broader compass of cultural practice has also led to a revision of the area’s interests in the history of interpretive theory, to engage not only literary criticism but hermeneutics, biblical interpretation, and aesthetics.
 The area seeks to be interdisciplinary in its work, so that students pursue sustained work in other areas of study in the Divinity School and in other departments and committees of the University as informed and directed by the area’s emphasis on the acquisition the skills of close, sustained interpretive analysis and broad engagement with issues in the theory of interpretation.